Why the British loathe The Donald

 Now, Trump is an offensive guy, and he has said some truly nasty stuff.
 But that doesn’t quite explain why he can bring London’s middle classes on to the streets at the drop of a hat.
 Yes, he has been turned, quite effectively, into a symbol of all that is wrong with the world.
 But I wonder if there’s something peculiarly British about the fury he elicits here.
 I reckon it’s got something to do with snobbery.
 Trump may have been born rich, become a reality-TV star, and is now the most powerful man in the world, but under our class system he is still a person to be looked down upon.

 In The Road to Wigan Pier, George Orwell writes about his private-school education and his younger years as ‘an odious little snob’.
 As a child of the ‘lower-upper-middle class’, he learned to loathe those above him as much as those below him.
-‘I despised anyone who was not describable as a “gentleman”, but also I hated the hoggishly rich.’
-That phrase, hoggishly rich, is Trump to a tee.
+‘I despised anyone who was not describable as a “gentleman”, but also I hated the hoggishly rich, especially those who had grown rich too recently.’
+That is Trump to a tee.
 He’s the wrong kind of rich.
+The new rich.
 The beauty-pageant rich.
 The flashy rich.
 This is why – prior to politics – he was beloved by so many rappers.
 And this is why he is so loathed by the British bourgeoisie.

 The US, of course, has inherited much of that snobbery.
 Witness the way the death of the supposedly ‘genteel’ New England aristocrat George Bush Sr became another opportunity to knock Trump for being brash and uncouth.
 Or the constant unflattering comparisons between the professorial, new-class Obamas and the tacky, new-money Trumps.
 But there is still something distinct about the British revulsion at The Donald.
 Not least because ‘don’t give him a state visit – he’ll embarrass our queen!’ is an argument now being made by nominal left-liberals.